nehalkhan2410/General/JavaScript/TemplateLiterals.md

 Template literals are enclosed by the backtick (``) character instead of double or single quotes.
 Template literals can contain placeholders/variables.
 These are indicated by the dollar sign and curly braces (\${expression}).

-These are a new way to create strings which brings new features like:
+**These are a new way to create strings which brings new features like**

 - String Interpolation
 - Embedded Expressions